-What is a Balance Sheet?
+Why is it called a Balance Sheet?

 Who is interested in the Balance Sheet?

-There are many players who are interested in the Balance sheet:
+There are many players who are interested in the Balance Sheet:

-- Managers can keep track of the company’s financial standpoint over time and be able to make strategic decisions for growth and prevent bankruptcy.
+- Management: Managers use the Balance Sheet to keep track of the company’s changing financial position in order to make strategic decisions for growth and to prevent bankruptcy.

 Where can I find the Balance Sheet for a specific company?